"The Help" gets Oscar boost with big SAG wins

 SAG's film awards are closely watched for their impact on Oscars because actors make up the biggest voting group at the Academy of Motion Picture Arts and Sciences which picks winners.
 The Academy Awards take place in Los Angeles on February 26.

-Coming into the SAG Awards, "The Artist" had been favoured by pundits because it has claimed a string of victories in recent weeks at the Golden Globe and Critics Choice honours, as well as among industry groups like the producers and directors guilds.
+Coming into the SAG Awards, "The Artist" had been favored by pundits because it has claimed a string of victories in recent weeks at the Golden Globe and Critics Choice honors, as well as among industry groups like the producers and directors guilds.

 But pundits may now have to re-calculate their odds back toward "The Help" with its SAG wins.
 Another key Oscar contender, "The Descendants," was shut out by SAG voters.